 If you would like to know more about Net2Grid, SAP.io included the company in their podcast mini-series energenius, where they highlight startups’ innovative solutions, their role in the energy transition, and how they bring value to SAP customers.

 Enjoyed this interview in our SAP Startup Spotlight Series?
-You might also like our piece on Future Grid, a software that turns smart meter data into improved grid reliability, asset management, and customer safety.
+You might also like our piece on LiLz, an IoT/AI solution for remote inspection of analog gauges.